Registration is currently open for the Hospital Hill Run. You can register here.

 Packet pickup is open until 8:00 p.m.

-The Health and Fitness Expo will have free parking.
-When you enter the parking garage off McGee Street you will get a parking ticket.
-Please bring that ticket to the Crown Center booth at the Health and Fitness Expo to get a free 3-hour validation slip.
+The Health and Fitness Expo will be held at the Pavilion (Ice Terrace) at Crown Center, When you enter the parking garage you will get a parking ticket.
+Please keep that in a safe place until you exit the garage.
+The Crown Center booth at the Health and Fitness Expo will provide a validation slip for 2 hours of free parking.
+Validation tickets will be available at Crown Center tent at the expo.

 Parking Garage – Enter on Pershing Road at McGee Street.
-This entrance will close by 6:45 a.m. and will not allow cars to leave before 8:30 a.m.
+This entrance will close by 6:45 am and will not allow cars to leave before 8:30 am race day.

 Street Parking – There is limited street parking located on Main Street north of Pershing and on McGee Street north of Pershing.
 Please be sure to obey all street signs.